bkw777/FluxEngine_Kit/README.md

 Female pins: [AMP/TE 61117-1](https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/61117-1/290254)

 They do make dual-output power supplies that output both 5v and 24v, but it's actually cheaper to buy seperate supplies.
-A typical drive draws about 1.0A-1.5A from either DC rails while working.
+A typical drive draws about 1.0A-1.5A from either DC rail while working.
 Here are a couple of supplies just for convenience & reference:
 [5V 3A Meanwell](https://www.digikey.com/en/products/detail/mean-well-usa-inc/RS-15-5/7706168)
 [24V 3.2A Meanwell](https://www.digikey.com/en/products/detail/mean-well-usa-inc/RS-15-5/7706168)